maiamcc/studentchooser/README.md

 Student Chooser
 ===============
-This program was written in my second week of (Hacker School)[https://www.hackerschool.com/], and is my first project in Python!
+This simple command-line program was written in my second week of [Hacker School](https://www.hackerschool.com/), and is my first project in Python!
 I wrote it at the suggestion of a teacher friend of mine, who wanted a fair way to call on her students at random (for putting homework problems on the board, etc.).

 Think of this as the high-tech version of drawing a popsicle stick with a student's name on it.
 The downside to popsicle sticks is that a student is either in the pile or out of the pile--they either have the same chance of being drawn as anyone else, or a 0% chance of being drawn.
 This program weights students' probability of being picked based on the number of times they have been picked previously, so a student who has been chosen before is _less_ likely to be chosen again, but still in the running.
 (This means that being called on once is no guarantee of not being called on again, which will hopefully throw the fear of god into the students and encourage them to keep up with their homework or what have you.)